NFYK14018U Computational Astrophysics: Star and Planet Formation

 - Type of assessment

-- Continuous assessmentWritten assignmentThe exam consists of two parts:
+- Continuous assessmentWritten assignment, 4 daysThe exam consists of two parts:

-The continuous part of the evaluation counts for 70% of the final grade.
+The continuous part of the evaluation, wich consists of 2-3 exercises per week, counts for 70% of the final grade.
+The student must have turned in at least 60% of the weekly exercises.

-The written 7-day report counts for 30% of the final grade.
+A written 4-day report (Monday to Thursday) with an oral defense (Friday) counts for 30% of the final grade.

 - Marking scale